elixir-europe-training/ELIXIR-TrP-LiterateProgrammingR-CodeRep/docs/chapters/chapter_03.md

 !!! info "Making tables in Markdown..."

     Making small tables is simple enough but making larger tables can get painful in markdown.
-For larger tables in markdon the [Markdown Tables Generator](https://www.tablesgenerator.com/markdown_tables) is a great
-    tool.
-Make your table using their graphical interface and then copy the generated Markdown- formatted text into your file.
-In RStudio you can use the [**visual** editor](https://posit.co/blog/exploring-rstudio-visual-markdown-editor/) to do the [same](https://rstudio.github.io/visual-markdown- editing/content.html#:~:text=You%20can%20insert%20a%20table,delete%20command%20will%20behave%20accordingly.), so you don't even have to leave the warm confines of RStudio.
+For larger tables in markdon the [Markdown Tables Generator](https://www.tablesgenerator.com/markdown_tables) is a great tool.
+Make your table using their graphical interface and then copy the generated Markdown-formatted text into your file.
+In RStudio you can use the [**visual** editor](https://posit.co/blog/exploring-rstudio-visual-markdown-editor/) to do the [same](https://rstudio.github.io/visual-markdown-editing/content.html#:~:text=You%20can%20insert%20a%20table,delete%20command%20will%20behave%20accordingly.), so you don't even have to leave the warm confines of RStudio.

 ### 3.3.6 Paragraphs